yuki0418/svelte.dev/apps/svelte.dev/content/tutorial/01-svelte/03-props/03-spread-props/index.md

 > ...in which case you can access the properties by their object paths:
 >
 > ```js
-> console.log(stuff.name, stuff.version, stuff.description, stuff.website)
+> console.log(stuff.name, stuff.version, stuff.description, stuff.website);
 > ```